Writing Across the Curriculum

 Registration: You can sign up here

-Want to help students produce better writing in your course?
-This workshop will introduce a core approach to teaching writing in the disciplines.
-Join WAC staff to learn more about the approach and support your students’ writing success.
+Want to more effectively guide students through their development of writing-to-communicate assignments?
+This workshop will introduce core strategies for designing, teaching, and assessing disciplinary writing.
+Join WAC staff to learn more and support your students’ writing success.

 Day and time (held on Zoom): forthcoming